A reflection on Film and Television at Bond

 There is no better place to study film and television than right here on the Gold Coast!
 The Gold Coast is home to Village Roadshow Studios which produced films from franchises such as Pirates of the Caribbean, San Andreas, The Chronicles of Narnia and Thor.
 The Gold Coast boasts the largest studio lot in the southern hemisphere in Village Roadshow Studios, and Queensland Government’s commitment to growth in the industry through Screen Queensland.

 - Enjoy dedicated learning spaces and access to state-of-the art equipment of the highest industry standards

 - Learn from accomplished industry professionals with a wealth of experience

 About the program

-Designed for international students who wish to study via a two-semester model, this three-year program allows you to study for only two semesters of each year, and you will complete the degree over three-years rather than the usual two.
-The Bachelor of Film and Television is a heavily hands-on and project-based degree, which allows students to balance practical filmmaking production experience with creative practice theory, which enables them to explore and develop their individual creativity and artistic voice.
+The Bachelor of Film and Television is a heavily hands-on and project-based degree that allows you to balance practical filmmaking production experience with creative practice theory, enabling you to explore and develop your individual creativity and artistic voice.
 This comprehensive filmmaking program is focused on visual storytelling through the key creative areas of producing, screenwriting, directing, cinematography, editing, sound design, production design, and television broadcasting.
-Teaching is by staff with long professional careers in the film, television and screen-based industries.
-Students acquire craft skills in modern production techniques, using professional filmmaking equipment and technologies.
-Students develop strong visual aesthetics, and storytelling capabilities, and receive insight into the business and industrial aspects of the international film, television and screen-based industries.
-Show less
+You will be taught by staff with long professional careers in the film, television and screen-based industries, acquiring craft skills in modern production techniques using professional filmmaking equipment and technologies.
+You will develop strong visual aesthetics and storytelling capabilities and receive insight into the business and industrial aspects of the international film, television and screen-based industries.

 |Mode||On Campus and Remote|